sinanugur/cellsnake/README.md

 [1] "All packages were installed...OK"
 ```

-Cellsnake auto install most of the packages when necessary or during the environment creation but it is good to check if they are installable.
+__Cellsnake__ auto install most of the packages when necessary or during the creation of environment but it is good to check if they are installable.
-Only do this once.
 You can then move the environment to an offline location as well if required.
 We recommend our Docker image and it is a better solution for installation problems.
+Podman also works fine with our Docker image.

+See our Docker repo: https://hub.docker.com/repository/docker/sinanugur/cellsnake

 Quick start examples
 -------------------